USGA to create campus at Pinehurst; No. 2 gets 4 more Opens - WHIZ News

 “The way that we look at it is that we truly are coming to the home of American golf,” Davis said in announcing the agreement at the Pinehurst Resort, which will provide land for the campus.
 Groundbreaking should begin in spring 2022, with the opening expected for 2023.

-While the majority of the association’s staff will remain at its main campus in New Jersey, the campus in North Carolina’s Sandhills will have at least 50 employees.
+While the majority of the association’s staff will remain at its main campus in New Jersey, the “Golf House” in North Carolina’s Sandhills will have at least 50 employees.
 Fifteen association employees already work in Pinehurst.

-The Research & Test Center, currently in Far Hills, New Jersey, was originally built in 1984.
+The Research & Test Center was originally built in 1984.
 Staff workers determine which clubs, balls and other equipment conform to the rules of golf.
-The USGA governs play in the U.S. and Mexico, while the Royal and Ancient Golf Club of St Andrews governs the rest of the world.
+The USGA governs play in the U.S. and Mexico, while the R&A based in St. Andrews, Scotland, governs the rest of the world.
 Golf officials have been looking recently for ways to limit striking distances, which among PGA Tour players has increased on average by 30 yards in the last 25 years.

 Through legislation approved last week and a state government committee’s award earlier Wednesday, the state has agreed to give up to $18 million in taxpayer funds to help the USGA offset project costs.
 The association also will benefit from $3.4 million in local and other state incentives.